 Some cryptographers are specialists in cyber security.
 According to job postings found at CareerBuilder.com in August 2013, cyber-analysts may identify issues that make software vulnerable to hacking and help design solutions, including encryption, to prevent it.
 They may also test software to discover ways to penetrate and access the data.
 Cyber analysts may work with online services, application servers, and databases.

 Cryptographer Salary Information

-The BLS cited the average annual salary for mathematicians, including cryptanalysts, was $112,560 in May 2015.
-Those that worked in the federal executive branch had an average of $108,890.
-The BLS also reported that the highest-paying jobs for mathematicians were found in New Jersey, Maryland and the District of Columbia.
+The BLS cited the average annual salary for mathematicians, including cryptanalysts, was $104,870 in May 2018.
+Those that worked in the federal executive branch had an average of $112,600.
+The BLS also reported that the highest-paying jobs for mathematicians were found in District of Columbia, Washington and Colorado.

 Cryptographers must have a high level of analytical skill and understanding of mathematical theories in order to break encryptions to decipher coded data, or to create an encryption system to protect data.
 They may work with law enforcement professionals to access data relevant to crimes or with the military to protect data from being accessed by those without authorization.
 Job prospects are expected to be strong for cryptographers from 2018 to 2028, with a job growth rate that's much faster than average when compared to all occupations.